 - Cut the Cuban loaf in half and then cut each half into half again.

 - Slice through the middle of each piece of bread to get the base for two open-faced sandwiches, yielding 8 bases total.
-Arrange bread on a broiler-safe baking sheet.
+Arrange bread on a broiler-safe baking sheet, insides of bread facing down so that the outer crusts are up.

 - Top each with a slice of roast pork, a slice of ham, 4 slices of pickle, and a slice of cheese.